 - Anti-oestrogen medication such as Tamoxifen.

-- Normal decreased oestrogen production after giving birth, and especially during breastfeeding, and
+- Normal decreased oestrogen production after giving birth, and especially during breastfeeding.

 - Raised prolactin levels due to pituitary problems.

-In most (60-90 percent) patients, vaginal atrophy is mild, and causes no symptoms, or causes only mild symptoms which cause no problems.
+In most people, vaginal atrophy is mild, and causes no symptoms, or causes only mild symptoms which cause no problems.
 However, as the vaginal walls become thinner, less elastic and drier, a number of symptoms are possible, and become worse with time if untreated:

 - Painful urination.

 No special tests are needed for the diagnosis, which is purely clinical.
 However, four tests may be used to assess the severity of the condition if necessary: